 - Definitive diagnosis is made by blood cultures or by needle aspiration/bone biopsy

-Empiric therapy should be directed toward most probable organism and tailored once culture results are available.
-All hardware (if post-op) need to be removed
+Empiric therapy should be directed toward the most probable organism and tailored once cultural results are available.
+All hardware (if post-op) needs to be removed

 - Duration of therapy 4–6 weeks for acute osteomyelitis and generally >8 weeks for chronic osteomyelitis or MRSA infection